 CREATIVE BLOCK FRIDAYS

-The last 50 minutes of each week are a time for teachers and students to work on projects that are focused on the theme of the month.
+The last 60 minutes of each week are a time for teachers and students to work on projects that are focused on the theme of the month.
 Many times teachers and students are placed such that they are working with those that they have not worked with before.
 Whether creating a school skit on problem solving strategies, designing and fabricating a local form of pottery, or cooking an Israeli dish, Friday afternoon is generally organized chaos at La Paz and offer a phenomenal educational experience to teachers and students before the arrival of the weekend.

 Several times per week, students at all grade levels have the opportunity to enjoy the peace and quiet of the library while they select from the thousands of volumes at the parent/student run program.